galliot-us/adaptive-pose-estimation/README.md

 ## Supported Devices

 **Nvidia Jetson family and X86 devices with Nvidia GPUs** are supported.
-For running on X85 devices you should have [Docker](https://docs.docker.com/get-docker/) and [Nvidia Docker Toolkit](https://github.com/NVIDIA/nvidia-docker) on your system
+For running pose estimator you should have [Docker](https://docs.docker.com/get-docker/) and [Nvidia Docker Toolkit](https://github.com/NVIDIA/nvidia-docker) on your system

 ## Getting Started